arx-research/ers-scripts/README.md

 # ers-scripts
 Scripts for deploying and interacting with the ERS protocol from the command line.
+See [the ERS docs](https://docs.ers.to/) for more information on ERS.

-## General
+## Setup
-Before running any scripts, make sure you install all dependencies by running `yarn install` in the root directory.
+1. Install all dependencies by running `yarn install` in the root directory.

-Then make sure that you have set up your `.env` file by calling:
+2. Set up a blank `.env` file:
 ```bash
 cp .env.default .env
 ```
-Fill out the resulting fields in the `.env` file with the appropriate values.
-If you want to post to IPFS you will need to fill out the `NFT_STORAGE_API_KEY` field.
-You can get an nft.storage API key by navigating to [this website](https://nft.storage/docs/quickstart/#get-an-api-token), creating an account, and requesting an API key.
-The rest of the fields should only be necessary if you are deploying / running scripts against a non-local blockchain network.
+3. Fill out the resulting fields in the `.env` file with the appropriate values.
+4. Get an nft.storage API key by navigating to [this website](https://nft.storage/docs/quickstart/#get-an-api-token), creating an account, and requesting an API key.
+Add this to `NFT_STORAGE_API_KEY` in `.env`.
+This allows you to pin IPFS enrollment data.
+5. If you are deploying against a non-local blockchain network, add the private keys for the accounts that you wish to use (e.g. `GOERLI_SERVICE_CREATOR_PRIVATE_KEY`).

-In order to deploy or run scripts there needs to be a valid node to interact with.
+6. In order to deploy or run scripts there needs to be a valid node to interact with.
 If you are testing and planning on running locally you can start the `localhost` network by running `yarn chain`, this opens up a local node at the default port `8545`.

 ## Deployment
 ### Local